cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 ## Quick Start
 ### Lingvo ASR system

 The automatic speech recognition (ASR) system used in this paper is [Lingvo system](https://github.com/tensorflow/lingvo).
-You can download the forked version [here](https://github.com/yaq007/lingvo) and make sure that you are in the "icml" branch.
+To run our codes, you need to first download the forked version [here](https://github.com/yaq007/lingvo) and make sure that you are in the "icml" branch.

 ```bash
 git clone https://github.com/yaq007/lingvo.git
 cd lingvo
 git checkout icml
 ```
-Then we need to compile the lingvo system.
+Then you need to compile the lingvo system.
 The easiest way to build [Lingvo system](https://github.com/tensorflow/lingvo) is to use the docker.

 ```bash
 cd ..